 Students can complete their Placement Tests online at any point before their Orientation session.
 All Placement Tests are sent to incoming first year students via email from Orientation@uml.edu.
 All students are required to complete their own tests and adhere to the Academic Integrity Policy.
 Failure to do so may result in university disciplinary action.

 A student's accepted major determines which tests will be required.
+All students will enroll in the appropriate courses based off their Placement scores at Orientation.
 The possible tests include:

 The Calculus ALEKS and Elementary Algebra tests must be taken before a freshman can attend Orientation.